 - From someone else who has enrolled you on a course or signed you up to an event on your behalf or (for example a family member, a fellow student or fellow Member who has provided us with your contact details for that purpose).

-- From the third party organisation in specific circumstances such as when they are assisting with or organizing an event or activity for in conjunction with us.
+- From the third party organisation in specific circumstances such as when they are assisting with or organising an event or activity for in conjunction with us.

 We will not store or capture personal data through our website(s) without your prior knowledge and consent.
 Where personal information is so captured it will be used for the purposes set out in this policy.